jeffchheng/brains-base/content/blog/2020-04-10-my-tech-interview-experience/index.md

 Shout-outs to Facebook for having one of the best interviewing experiences, even though I didn't get in.
 They really pioneered the way for front end engineer interviews to be less about data structures and algorithms in the Leetcode sense and more about JavaScript, DOM knowledge, and tree traversals.

 The interviewers were all incredibly prepared.
-I could tell they knew every possible solution to the problem they asked of me.
+I could tell they knew multiple solutions to the questions they asked.
 They were quick to point out mistakes or offer hints.
 The questions were well defined and able to be answered quickly.

 Facebook interviews are also pretty rapid-fire.
 Every round had two coding questions I was able to do at least.